stenwt/librarium/docusaurus-librarium/docs/docs-content/04.5-devx/07-palette-virtual-clusters/00-pause-restore-virtual-clusters.md

 ---
 title: "Pause and Resume Virtual Clusters"
 metaTitle: "Pause and Resume Virtual Clusters"
-metaDescription: "Learn how to pause and resume Palette Virtual Clusters."
+description: "Learn how to pause and resume Palette Virtual Clusters."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---